erech/prework-study-guide/README.md

 ## Usage

-This prework study guide highlights the basics of HTML, CSS, JavaScript, and Git.
-It also stands as a reference guide for the principles of coding such as structure, DevTools, navigating the Gitflow, etc. The list of topics can be found in Chrome DevTools and pressing Command+Option+I (macOS) or Control+Shift+I (Windows), under the console panel.

-The contents of this study guide will be under constant change as the coding knowledge expands through out this bootcamp.
+Notes can be found and reviewed for each section listed in the description.
+Through Chrome DevTools in the web browser, pressing Command+Shift+I (windows) or Command+Option+I (macOS) can access the console panel in which a list of sections are cataloged.

+This study guide is ever changing as the knowledge of coding expands, thus, might be helpful for future references of not only the listed languages but also for structure development, Gitflow, etc.

 ## Credits